Colegio de Santa Ana de Victorias

 The Colegio de Santa Ana de Victorias (CSAV) is a private Catholic basic and higher education institution located along Osmeña Avenue in Victorias, Negros Occidental, Philippines.
 The school was established in June 2011 by Romeo Valenia Santa Ana Sr., one of the late altruists of the city.
-The school offers preschool, primary, secondary (junior & senior high), and college education.
+The school offers preschool, primary, secondary (junior and senior high), and college education.

 History

 The school was founded by the late philanthropist Romeo Valenia Santa Ana Sr., who dreamed of a school that will bring quality education closer to people, especially the young and the marginalized sector in Victorias City and its neighboring towns and cities.
 Although the Santa Ana patriarch died without seeing his dream materialized, the seed of good intent grew to what is now Colegio de Santa Ana de Victorias.